 Alexandra Daughter of Hyrcanus

-At this point, with the warrior wing having been badly defeated, the old iron wheels began moving toward occupation.
+At this point, with the warrior wing having been badly defeated, the old iron wheels began moving toward deeper occupation.
 Israel, try as they might, will never truly get out from under Rome again.
 At first it wasn’t too bad.
 Hyrcanus II was kept on as Ethnarch and High Priest under Antipater’s watchful eye.

-Unfortunately, Hyrcanus II had no son for an heir and he was getting old.
-He did have, however, a strong-willed daughter more like in temperament to the Aristobulus side of the family.
+Unfortunately, Hyrcanus II had no son for an heir, and he was getting old.
+He did have, however, a strong-willed daughter with more the temperament to the Aristobulus side of the family.
 Both sides of the family divide had named their first daughters Alexandra.
 While the daughter of warrior-King Aristobulus was exiled but made a queen, Alexandra the daughter of Ethnarch Hyrcanus had been betrothed at a very young age to her first cousin Alexander son of Aristobulus.
 They were Prince and Princess of opposing sides in the family civil war.
 They had two daughters and one son before he had escaped Roman capture, returned to fight, was captured again and beheaded.

 The eldest child of Princess Alexandra and Prince Alexander was a daughter, Mariamne I. She was perhaps nine years old when Josephus first mentions her.
 She was born and raised in war…civil war and war with Rome…a full generation of war.
 And it is not over yet.
-She enters the story after the beheading of her father in 39 B.C. and under the thumb of her Queen Mother but she is the namesake for all the Mary/Mariamne’s in Josephus and the New Testament.
+She enters the story after the beheading of her father in 39 B.C. and under the thumb of her Queen Mother, but she is the namesake for all the Mary/Mariamne’s in Josephus and the New Testament.

 8 thoughts on “Two Alexandra’s daughters of the Hasmonean Civil War”